 In a year of research, built on multiple years of previous research, this project has focused on replacing 3.38 million acres of Montana land currently left fallow with pulse or cover crop mixes.
 Initial data analysis generated statewide indicates a projected increased gross income for rural Montana of \$90 million if 25% of previously fallow land is cropped to cover crop mixes, \$101 million if cropped to peas, and \$253 million if cropped to lentils.
-Precision agriculture technologies have proven to increase profitability by 25-30%.
+Precision agriculture technologies have proven to increase profitability by \$8-50 million annually if adopted on 25% of wheat acres.
 Additionally, new optics-based technologies have been developed and demonstrated to identify herbicide-resistant weeds and reduce herbicide use by >30%.